ClickHouse/ClickHouse/docs/en/sql-reference/functions/bitmap-functions.md

 -   `bitmap` – The bitmap.
 Type: [Bitmap object](#bitmap_functions-bitmapbuild).
 -   `offset` – The position of the first element of the subset.
 Type: [UInt32](../../sql-reference/data-types/int-uint.md).
--   `cardinality_limit` – The subset cardinality upper limit.
+-   `cardinality_limit` – The maximum number of elements in the subset.
 Type: [UInt32](../../sql-reference/data-types/int-uint.md).

 **Returned value**